vladocar/60gs/README.md

 Can I use Sass with this?

 Yes I’ve build some Sass.
-Go check the scss file.
+Go check the 60gs.scss file.

 Is it responsive?

-It can be, I’ve made some basic responsiveness in the .css file and it is your task to add more features.
+It can be, I’ve made some basic responsiveness in the 60gs.css file and it is your task to add more features.

 Now some hard questions: Can I have 7 identical columns in one row?